What are Pay Periods and How to Choose One

 claire integration screenshot with PrimePay

-PrimePay’s partnership with Clair offers financial benefits to employees – at no cost or lift to clients.
+PrimePay’s On-Demand pay feature offers financial benefits to employees – at no cost or lift to clients.

 How to Choose a Pay Period